 The LogoArchive project explores how designers have produced new and original logos over half a century, and conveyed an abundance of ideas through an economy of form.
-In these logo design tips and tricks, we'll share what we've learned.
+Read on for a closer look at the common themes that appear in the world's best logos, plus advice for how to harness these concepts in your own logo design work.

 01. Combine ideas